Skip to main content

 FileWave Hosted Servers and IVS Setup

-Using IVS imaging for Windows for Hosted customers is supported but is a little different than an on-prem implementation.
-A Hosted customer is one where FileWave runs your FileWave Server for your in our cloud services.
-Notes follow that explain how to use IVS with a Hosted Server, but for you, as a customer, know that all the steps listed in this article that are on the FileWave Server must be completed with the assistance of Customer Technical Support because you won't have direct access to your FileWave Server.
+Using IVS imaging for Windows for Hosted customers is supported but is different than an on-prem implementation.
+A Hosted customer is one where FileWave runs your FileWave Server in our cloud services.
+Notes below explain how to use IVS with a Hosted Server, but for you, as a customer, know that all the steps listed in this article that are on the FileWave Server must be completed with the assistance of Customer Technical Support because you won't have direct access to your FileWave Server.
 The article is here to explain what is needed and why it is needed.

 Setup Differences